 HIPAA is a federal law that was passed to govern how protected health information (PHI) is handled.
 PHI is essentially any personally identifiable information contained within medical records.
 This is important for protecting patient privacy, as well as guarding against identity theft.
 HIPAA privacy rules are crafted to protect this sensitive information from unauthorized disclosure, while still ensuring proper information sharing abilities for optimal patient care.
 HIPAA violations are a major concern, as they often result in hefty fines or even prosecution.

 There are multiple IRS requirements affecting employers who offer pre-tax benefits packages to their employees.
 These pre-tax benefits are subject to regulations from Section 125 of the Internal Revenue Code.
 In order to provide your employees with healthcare plans that make use of pre-tax salary deductions, you must have a Section 125 plan document.

 New City Insurance knows ACA and DOL compliance inside and out.
-We make employee benefits compliance easy for our clients, growing right along with you as new compliance requirements come in with each new stage of your business development.
+We make employee benefits compliance easy for our clients with a employee benefits compliance checklist. we are growing right along with you as new compliance requirements come in with each new stage of your business development.